Justified Representation in Approval-Based Committee Voting: Justified Representation

 \subsection{Existence and Computational Properties}

 We start our analysis of justified representation by observing that, for every ballot profile $\calA$ and every value of $k$, there is a committee that provides justified representation for $(\calA, k)$, and, moreover, such a committee can be computed efficiently given the voters' ballots.

-\begin{theorem} There exists a polynomial-time algorithm that, given a ballot profile $\calA=(A_1, \dots, A_n)$ over a candidate set $C$, and a target committee size $k$, $k\le |C|$, outputs a set of candidates $W$ such that $|W|=k$ and $W$ provides justified representation for $(\calA, k)$. \end{theorem} \begin{proof} Consider the following greedy algorithm, which we will refer to as \emph{Greedy Approval Voting} (\grav).
-We start by setting $C'=C$, $\calA'=\calA$, and $W=\emptyset$.
-As long as $|W|<k$ and $\calA'$ is non-empty, we pick a candidate $c\in C'$ that has the highest approval score with respect to $\calA'$, and set $W:=W\cup\{c\}$, $C':=C'\setminus\{c\}$.
-Also, we remove from $\calA'$ all ballots $A_i$ such that $c\in A_i$.
-If at some point we have $|W|<k$ and $\calA'$ is empty, we add an arbitrary set of $k-|W|$ candidates from $C'$ to $W$ and return $W$; if this does not happen, we terminate after having picked $k$ candidates.
+In fact, both \grav and $\grav^T$ output a committee that provides \jr.